Registering for Ross School of Business Courses

 Most of the assignments come in the form of cases.
 When preparing cases, they should be as professional as possible (i.e. typed, organized, thorough).
 This is especially true when professors expect the work to be handed in or presented in class.
 If you have any questions regarding case preparation, do not hesitate to ask other students or the professor.

 Some professors will call on students to answer questions.
 This is normally included as part of the class participation grade that most professors assign.
 Typical questions will be: a) to summarize the assigned core; b) to present your case solution; start class discussion regarding the case; or c) to answer specific questions.
-Do not hesitate to get involved in class discussion; this is part of the learning process and part of your grade!
+Do not hesitate to get involved in class discussions; this is part of the learning process and part of your grade!

 Computer Access at RSB